 As an Alaska Native Corporation, Ahtna is involved with many facets of government contracting, especially within the Small Business Administration 8(a) Business Development Program.
 Many of our companies are either still active in the 8(a) program or have successfully graduated out of it.

-Today and throughout our history of involvement with goverment contracting, our companies have maintained an exceptional safety record; employed a highly trained and experienced workforce; consistently delivered high performance no matter the business activity; and excelled at many types of projects, including large construction and environmental, design-build and engineering, training services, and facilities management.
+Today and throughout our history of involvement with government contracting, our companies have maintained an exceptional safety record; employed a highly trained and experienced workforce; consistently delivered high performance no matter the business activity; and excelled at many types of projects, including large construction and environmental, design-build and engineering, training services, and facilities management.

 Small Business Administration 8(a) Business Development Program

 How the program works

 The U.S. Small Business Administration 8(a) Business Development Program is intended to benefit the client as well as the contractor through mechanisms that ensure quality performance.
 Prior to acceptance into the program, the contractor is subjected to a rigorous review of its ownership, daily management, operations, experience and financial status.
 Only those contractors that can document disadvantaged business status and demonstrate the viability of the organization are accepted into the program.
 Once accepted, the contractor is required to provide the SBA with a detailed business plan that must be updated annually.

 Upon acceptance, each contractor is assigned North American Industrial Code System (NAICS) codes based on its personnel capabilities.
 Performance of the 8(a) contracts is then limited to those NAICS codes.
 As a company gains and documents experience and expertise, it may request additional NAICS codes from the SBA.

 The 8(a) program is designed to assist small, disadvantaged businesses by providing: